 Reset control, at the top-right of that definition's tab.
 Renaming a Definition

-This feature is only available for a user with administrative privileges for the Workspace.
+This feature is only available for a user with administrative privileges for the server.

 To rename an existing, used lifecycle definition:

-Edit Lifecycle Definitions dialog for the active connected Workspace.
+Edit Lifecycle Definitions dialog for the Active Server.
 Click the tab for the definition whose name you need to change.

 Modify the name in the